dbilanoski/cheat-sheets/databases/ssis.md

 3. In the "Condition", write your statement or choose one of the functions from the selection above.
 4. If you want to give this filter a custom name, under "Output Name" rename "Case 1" to something else.
 5. Once you connect this to a next step in the pipeline, it will as which filter to use, select your filter or "Case 1" if you did not rename it.

+### Merge
+* Combines rows from 2 sources of sorted data.
+* It requires data to be sorted (so use Sort transformation task).
+* Similar to SQL `UNION` but it does not remove duplicates.
+* If sorting is not important, use "Union All" task.
+* If you have more than two sources, use another Merge block and connect previously merged data and the third source.

+**Steps to configure**
+1. Prior to connecting data pipe to the Merge block, have one Sort block to sort the data.
+2. Merge can take 2 sources - once first sorted source is connected to the Merge, it will ask which slot to use.
+3. Connect the other source.

+### Union All
+* Combines rows from multiple sources of data.
+* Similar to SQL `UNION ALL` .
+* If sorting is important, use Merge.

+**Steps to configure**
+1. Connect data pipes to the Union All block to merge the data.

+### Merge Join
+* Combines two sorted data flows using FULL, LEFT or INNER JOIN.
+* It requires data to be sorted (so use Sort transformation task).

+**Steps to configure**
+1. Prior to connecting data pipe to the Merge Join block, have one Sort block to sort the data.
+2. Merge Join can take 2 sources - once first sorted source is connected to the Merge Join, it will ask which slot to use.
+3. Once both sources are connected, open the Merge Join block and configure:
+	1. Join type (Inner, Left outer, Full outer).
+	2. Select columns to be included from both data sets.
+	3. Select "Join Key" in both sources so the join action can be performed.
+	4. Optionally, rename output aliases if needed.

+## Control Flow Tasks
+* Tasks not necessarily related to data flow and ETL but different support or batch tasks outside of data flow, such as:
+	* Execute SQL tasks in the database, copying files, reorganizing database indexes or compressing databases, etc.
+	* Bulk inserts, executing processes, executing other packages, file system tasks etc.

+### Execute SQL Task
+* Executes an SQL statement or stored procedure in an relational database for which there is defined connection.
+* Most usefully for cleaning existing data in a table before executing Data Flow task which will upload new data.

+**Steps to configure**
+1. Make sure you have a connection to the relational database configured.
+2. Once in the "Execute SQL Task" block, under "General", configure:
+	1. Connection type: OLE DB or ADO.NET, depending on what you configured in the connection.
+	2. Connection: Choose existing connection.
+	3. SQL Statement: write your SQL statement, example: `TRUNCATE TABLE [dbo].[Customers]`.